lukateg/strength-age/README.md

 TODO:
 -- add "..." for each pdf and implement delete or edit logic "check if edit can edit text in the uploadThing -- add "..." for a test and test reviews
--- create alertDialog component and reuse it in all cases

 PLAN:
 -- Add delete and edit